yabar-dev/yabar/README.md

 		image-scale-width: 0.4; #float value
 		image-scale-height: 0.4; #float value

+* Variable width: Use this optional feature in order to fit the block width into the current text width and subsequently save empty space inside the bar.
+Example:

+		variable-size: true;

 ### Dynamic colors for blocks

 You can change block colors(background, foreground, underline and overline) within runtime.
 Along with pango markup format, you can fully control how a block looks throughout yabar's session.